laserdiscbisque/laserdiscbisque/README.md

 ## Languages

 I trust my Python skills the most, but I've mainly used it for simple data analysis and basic scripting.
-Otherwise, I am mainly interested in Common Lisp and othe Lisp dialects, and low-level languages like C and Rust.
+Otherwise, I am mainly interested in Common Lisp and other Lisp dialects, and low-level languages like C and Rust.

 ### For school